GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Grandfolk.md

 **Creature Type**: Grandfolk are humanoids.

-**Size**: Grandfolk stand between 7'9" and 9'6" meters tall.
+**Size**: Grandfolk stand between 7'9" and 9'6" tall.
 They can weigh between 400-650 pounds.
 They are large creatures.

 **Ability Score Modification**: Choose an attribute.
 It is increased by a 1.